mulka/ploverwiki/Dictionary-Format.md

 ## Undoable Line Breaks and Tabs

 When you use [commands and keyboard shortcuts](#commands-and-keyboard-shortcuts), the asterisk/undo command on Plover will not have any effect.
-This is a limitation imposed by the fact that most commands will not have a meaningful undo: for example, you wouldn't "undo" a "copy" command.
+This is a limitation imposed by the fact that most commands will not have a meaningful undo.
+For example, you wouldn't "undo" a "copy" command.
 For this reason, `{#return}` and `{#tab}` don't work how many users would expect.

 Instead, we must use special characters that can be undone by Plover for new paragraphs and erasable tabs.
+Specifically:

-Specifically: `\n` or `\r` for line breaks, and `\t` for tabs.
+- `\n` or `\r` for line breaks.
+- `\t` for tabs.

 For example:

 - `{^\n^}{-|}`

-    This translation would create a line break without spacing and then capitalize the next word, and can be removed with the asterisk key.
+    This translation would create a line break without spacing and then capitalize the next word.
+It can be removed with the asterisk key.

 - `{^\t^}`

-    This translation presses the tab key without any other spacing and can be undone with the asterisk key.
+    This translation presses the tab key without any other spacing.
+It can be undone with the asterisk key.

 ## Commands